 Joan Kleinrock, 86, passed away peacefully at Suburban Hospital in Bethesda, Maryland, on November 9, 2021, after being admitted for pneumonia.
 Joan, along with Rocky Stone, built the HLAA Chapter network we know today.
-She started as a volunteer with Founder Rocky Stone after seeing a newspaper notice about a new organization called Self Help for Hearing of Hearing People, known today as the Hearing Loss Association of America.
+She started as a volunteer with Founder Rocky Stone after seeing a newspaper notice about a new organization called Self Help for Hard of Hearing People, known today as the Hearing Loss Association of America.
 She literally knocked on the door of the Stone family home and like so many people, she needed information and support which up until 1979, nothing was available.

 Joan wrote in a memoir about Rocky Stone: